What is OCD?

 Obsessive thoughts are unwanted and unpleasant thoughts, feelings or images that repeat over and over again.

 Compulsive behaviours are the actions or rituals that people feel the need to carry out in order to relieve the anxiety caused by the obsessive thoughts or to prevent the ‘bad thing’ in their thoughts from happening.

 Many children and young people have mild obsessions and rituals, this is normal and is often a temporary reaction to stress, change or uncertainty in their lives.
 However, if these thoughts or behaviours start to cause distress or interfere/disrupt daily life then it may be a sign that OCD is developing.
-If so you should talk to your GP/family doctor, school nurse or Counsellor or someone else who can help you find specialist mental health support if this is needed.
+If so you should talk to your GP/family doctor, school nurse, Counsellor, school mental health team or someone else who can help you find specialist mental health support if this is needed.